pypyr/docs/content/docs/api/custom-module-search-path.md

-Note that 2 - 5 might well refer to the same directory location if the pipeline and any child pipelines it calls are all directly in the current directory, or some of these might be equal if different pipelines are in the same directory.
+Note that 2 - 5 might well refer to the same directory location if the pipeline and any child pipelines it calls are all directly in the current directory, or some of these might be equal if different pipelines in the call-chain are in the same directory.
 In this case the import system only searches that directory once.

 ### name hiding
 A side effect of this (and indeed any) search order is that if you have .py